psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 (1.)
 Step into your cellar—see what you can find :
 If your barrels be not empty,  I hope you will prove kind.
-Ihope you will prove kind with your 'aples' and strong beer,
+I hope you will prove kind with your 'aples' and strong beer,
 And we'll come no more ' a-souling' until this time next year."

 (2.)